PopovEvgeniy/swfknife/readme.txt

 3: Can't read data!
 4: Can't write data!
 5: Can't jump to the target offset.
+6: Can't get the file size!
-6: Can't allocate memory.
+7: Can't allocate memory.
-7: The executable file of the Flash Player projector was corrupted.
+8: The executable file of the Flash Player projector was corrupted.
-8: The standalone movie was corrupted.
+9: The standalone movie was corrupted.

 License.